-Prior to seminar, each student should read and spend time critically thinking about all of the readings listed for the week.
-Student performance will be assessed on the basis of attendance and participation in the seminars, written analyses of the assigned reading, and a final written assignment.
+Prior to each seminar, students should read and spend time critically thinking about all readings listed for the week.
+Performance will be based on attendance and participation in the seminars, written analyses of the assigned reading, and a final written assignment.
+More details are available on Canvas.